RosettaCommons/documentation/build_documentation/Build-Documentation.md

 `      ./scons.py bin mode=release extras=omp     `

-To build static executables, add the flag "extras=static":
+To build static executables, which can be moved to different computers with the same architecture/OS, add the flag "extras=static":

 `      ./scons.py bin mode=release extras=static     `